Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Functional regressions and density deconvolution

-\end{theorem} The coverage error is effectively driven by the bias for sets built with concentration inequality.
-On the other hand, for sets built with Gaussian approximation we have additional $n^{-1/6}$ coming from the Berry-Esseen estimate.
-The following result can be obtained from a trivial application of Corollary~\ref{corollary:expected_diameter}. \begin{corollary} Suppose that assumptions of Theorem~\ref{thm:confidence_set_deconv} are satisfied, then expected diameters $\E\left|C_{1-\gamma,n}^{2,\mathrm{g}}\right|_\infty$ and $\E\left|C_{1-\gamma,n}^{2,\mathrm{ci}}\right|_\infty$ are of $O\left(\frac{1}{\alpha_n^{3/2}n^{1/2}}\right)$. \end{corollary}
+Note that for concentration inequality-based confidence sets the coverage error is effectively driven by the bias induced by the regularization and kernel smoothing.
+For bootstrap confidence sets we have an additional coverage error due to the Gaussian and bootstrap approximations and need additional condition $nh_n^2/\log^7n\to \infty$.
+The following result describes the expected size of various confidence sets. \begin{theorem} Suppose that assumptions of Theorem~\ref{thm:confidence_set_deconv} are satisfied, then

+uniformly over $P\in\Pc$. \end{theorem} To ensure that a concentration inequality-based confidence set shrinks, we need $\alpha_n^2h_nn \to \infty$ while for the bootstrap confidence set we need the slightly stronger requirement $\alpha_n^2h_n^2n\to \infty$.